Angle-Uniform Parallel Coordinates: Conclusions

-\Author{Photo_daniel}{Daniel Weiskopf} {is a professor at the Visualization Research Center (VISUS) of the University of Stuttgart, Germany.
+\Author{weiskopf}{Daniel Weiskopf} {is a professor at the Visualization Research Center (VISUS) of the University of Stuttgart, Germany.
 His research interests include visualization, visual analytics, eye tracking, GPU methods, computer graphics, human-computer interaction, augmented and virtual reality, and special and general relativity.}

 \Author{Photo_yunhai}{Yunhai Wang} {is a professor in the School of Computer Science and Technology at Shandong University.
 He serves as an associate editor of Computer Graphics Forum.
 His interests include scientific visualization, information visualization and computer graphics.}